fengkehh/Data_Cleaning_Final/README.md

 allows us to take advantage of automatic column name matching and simply append the measurements to the end.

+## Computation of Average and Creation of Tidy Data

+The merged data is already in a form that is almost tidy (besides column order).
+Thus variable averages categorized by subject and activity can be easily computed using aggregate(), with activity, subject and origin being the grouping factors.

-## Variable Names & Order
+### Variable Names & Order

-Fixed variables are placed from left to right with 'origin' being the first, followed by 'subject' and finally 'activity'.
-Measured variables follow with their original order and the whole data set is sorted using the three fixed variables with the corresponding priority.
+Fixed variables are placed from left to right with 'activity' being the first, followed by 'subject' and finally 'origin'.
+Average of measured variables follow with their original order.
 Variable names are formatted to contain only lower alphanumerical letters with no space.
-Note that although it is not required for the merged data to be in tidy form it in fact is already tidy.

-## Computation of Average and Creation of Tidy Data

-TBF

 The content of the tidy data is detailed in the [CODEBOOK](./CODEBOOK.md).